Bren2010/uTP/README.md

     fd: null
 }
 ```
-`fd` allows you to specify the existing file descriptor of socket.
+`fd` allows you to specify the existing file descriptor of the socket.

 #### socket.connect(port, [host], [connectListener])
 Opens the connection for a given socket.
 If `port` and `host` are given, then the socket will be opened as a uTP socket.
 If `host` is omitted, `localhost` will be assumed.